demarillacizere/online-shop/README.md

 # Online Shop

-This project is a simple online shopping platform built with PHP, OOP, MVC and MySQL.
-It allows users to browse and purchase products, manage their cart, and place orders.
+This project is an online shopping platform built with PHP, OOP, MVC and MySQL.
+It allows users to browse and purchase products, manage their cart, checkout and place orders.

 ## Features